 Blossom end rot is a common problem of tomatoes, peppers and aubergines grown in a greenhouse caused by erratic watering or dryness at the root.

 Botrytis is a plant disease often found on indoor cyclamen and outdoor flowers such as dahlia and chrysanthemum kept in very humid conditions.

 Bud blast is a fungus disease spread by rhododendron leaf hopper which lay their eggs on the flower buds of these plants.

-Downy mildew thrives in moist damp conditions and loves young plants.
-The upper leaf surfaces develop yellowy discoloured patches.
+Downy mildews thrive in moist, damp conditions and loves young plants.
+The upper leaf surfaces develop yellowy, discoloured patches.